 The new customer marketing lifecycle in the Engagement Economy

-Columnist Chandar Pattabhiram discusses the importance of customer retention in an age where switching costs to consumers are low.
+Columnist Chandar Pattabhiram discusses the important of customer retention in an age where switching costs to consumers are low.

 In my last post, I expanded on the concept of the “Engagement Economy,” today’s world where everything and everyone is connected.
 This world presents a new playing field for marketers trying to engage people within their organization, as well as partners and customers.